astronomer/docs/astro/best-practices/cross-deployment-dependencies.md

 4. In the deployment dropdown menu for the `DAG Trigger` communication channel, select the downstream deployment.
 5. In the `DAG NAME` dropdown, select the DAG to be triggered.
 6. Paste your API token in the `DEPLOYMENT API TOKEN` field.
-7. Run both DAGs and verify that the alert is functioning as expected.
+7. Run the upstream DAG and verify that the alert triggers and the downstream DAG runs as expected.

 ![Alert dialog](/img/guides/cross-deployment-alert-dialog.png)